Ima-CART/cart253/Jams/Variation-Jam/ideas.md

 Fly can reset anywhere on a timely manner

-Flies from from all different direction (Right, Left, Up, Down)
+Flies fall from all different direction (Right, Left, Up, Down)

 Flies are bouncing of the wall